vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 ///ManifestEntryMetadata is the metadata describing one manifest data type ManifestEntryMetadata struct {
-    ID      ID                ///The ID of the manifest data Length  int               ///The data size of the manifest data Labels  map[string]string ///Labels saved together with the manifest data ModTime time.Time         ///Modified time of the manifest data }
+    ID      ID                ///The ID of the manifest data Length  int32             ///The data size of the manifest data Labels  map[string]string ///Labels saved together with the manifest data ModTime time.Time         ///Modified time of the manifest data }